Zeutschler/tinyolap/doc/source/index.rst

 .. attention::
-   TinyOlap is under active development.
-Code and API is subject of change.
+   TinyOlap is under active development and therefore subject of change.

 =================
 Developer's Guide